 This is an opportunity to explore the wonderful and amazing world of science, and then share your learning with others.
 Participation in the science fair is voluntary and projects will be completed at home.
-The county competition is only $1^{st}$ - $5^{th}$ , but we wanted to offer the opportunity to kindergarten to participate in our school level competition.
-Awards for $1^{st}$ , $2^{nd}$ , and 3rd place will be given to all grades.
-The top project in each grade level from grades 1-5 will advance to the county competition.
-The county competition will be held in person with their project boards on April $15^{th}$ at Osborne High School.
+The county competition is only 1st-5th, but we wanted to offer the opportunity to kindergarten to participate in our school level competition.
+Awards for 1st, 2nd, and 3rd place will be given to all grades with the 1st place winner in grades 1-5 advancing to the county competition.
+The county competition will be using a digital display board.
+If a student places first in grades 1-5, their project would be converted to a digital format for the district competition if you wish to participate.